firebase/firebase-js-sdk/.changeset/stale-cows-leave.md

 ---
-'@firebase/app-check': patch
+'@firebase/functions': patch
 ---

-Do not send dummy token to functions endpoint.
+Do not send App Check dummy token to functions endpoint.